|

 Quality is major division in the U. S. Department of

-mission of AHRQ is to improve the quality, safety, efficiency, and
+AHRQ is to improve the quality, safety, efficiency, and effectiveness of

 Effectiveness,